utep-cs-systems-courses/project1-tokenizer-Bacosta4/src/README.md

 ====================
 # Overview:

-This assignment is to build a tokenizer and history.
-Tokenizer consists of creating a tokenizer and histpory that upon running it breaks downsentences into tokens.
-History will maintain all history the user has inputed and will return the input if the user requests it.
+This assignment is to create a tokenizer/ history.
+Tokenizer consists of methods upon running it breaks down sentencesinto tokens.
+History will have methods that will maintain all history the user has input and will return the input back to the user.

 # Compile/ Run:

-Working on it.
+To compile write "make runtokenizer" on the shell. //Not working at this momment